 The Patient Screen displays demographic information at the top, followed by the specimen numbers, test names, and containers to be drawn.

-Once positive patient identification has been verified, the demographic portion of the patient screen rns green and specimen labels print.
+Once positive patient identification has been verified, the demographic portion of the patient screen turns green and specimen labels print.

 Reprint the MobiLab labels so that there will be enough labels for the armband